klpoland/fitbit-lambda-csv-drive/README.md

 3. Sorting

 ### The First Step: Retrieving
-To retrieve each client's Fitbit activities data, I must make a call to the Fitbit API with their access token
+To retrieve each client's Fitbit activities data, I must make a call to the Fitbit API with their access token.
+The response that comes from this call is a dictionary where one of the keys ("activities") is an array of dictionaries